LudovaTech/build-robocup-junior-open-soccer-field-tutorial/README.md

 - One board for the top of the goals with the following dimensions: **64 x 4 x 1,8 cm**

 ![goal](./img/goal.png)
+> [!TIP]
-> ☝️ To make your life easier, you can ask a hardware store to do the cutting for you.
+> To make your life easier, you can ask a hardware store to do the cutting for you.

 The carpet respects the dimensions of the conventional field but has margins of 3 cm on each side.
 So, here are its dimensions: **188 x 249 cm**.